 You know your life will change after the twins arrive.
+Twin births have that effect.
 However, the true impact may not hit you right away.
 The reality is that your life will change after twins arrive.
 And it will never be the same again.
 There is no going back to pre-twin life.
-You will adapt to the new normal with twins.
+You will adapt to the new normal with twins and their care after birth.
 This isn’t a bad thing.
 It is just different and will require that you adapt to the changes.
-Sure, there will be hard phases, but they will make you stronger.
+Sure, there will be hard phases, maybe more so than with a single baby.
+But they will make you stronger.

 Here are a few things that will be different after twins arrive.